DuniaBaxa/Dunix/englix/dunia_baxa.md

 | 讀 | **dug**       | duk        | dú         | doku       | dog        | đọc        |
 | 出 | **cut**       | cœt        | chū        | shutsu     | chul       | xuất       |

-Applying the suffixes of Pandunia to Sinitic roots may seem unusual at first, but it is nothing new – Sinitic words are already inflected in Korean!

 ## Easy sentences

-In this section we will compare the sentence structures of Pandunia with English and Chinese, the two most widely spoken languages of the world.
+In this section we will compare the sentence structures of Dunish with English and Chinese, the two most widely spoken languages of the world.